AppSparky/JsCaster/README.md

 JsCaster
 ========

-A simple prototype for a raycaster in a few lines of javascript.
+A simple prototype for a Wolfenstein-type raycaster in a few lines of javascript.

 Beware of german comments :smile: